 Matched bets are the most common form of betting bonus and is type used by almost all of online arms of the big UK high street bookmakers.
 Fairly simple – you sign up, deposit and place a bet with your own money.
 Once the bet has been settled you will then receive a free bet token worth the same as your qualifying bet.

 All matched bets are either for a fixed amount such as £25, or have a minimum & maximum range you can choose from – such as between £10 and £50.

 For the first example in the above paragraph you would need to deposit and bet at least £25 after which you would receive a £25 bet (even if you bet £50) and for the second example your bet could be anything over £10 – your free bet will be for the same amount, up to the maximum of £50.

 Occasionally you will find a bookie who is offering a bet that is for a different amount to your qualifying bet (such as bet £5 and get a £10 free bet), but in most cases it’s a like-for-like bonus.

-No lose bets are a little bit like matched bets, except that you only receive a free bet if your qualifying bet loses.
-For example, if a bookie offers a £25 no lose bet you would need to sign up, deposit and bet at least £25.
+Second chance bets are a little bit like matched bets, except that you only receive a free bet if your qualifying bet loses.
+For example, if a bookie offers a £25 bet you would need to sign up, deposit and bet at least £25.

 If your bet loses you would then receive a £25 free bet token, whilst if it wins you wouldn’t receive anything other than the winnings from the bet with your own money.
 In some cases you’ll receive money back in cash, but this is rarer and it most often comes in the form of free bets.

 The final type of betting bonus we’ll look at is a deposit bonus.
 Here you receive bonus funds relative to the amount of your first deposit at the betting site.